 7. Game day operations - we all need to continue to hold the home team accountable for having the necessary items to run/host a game.
 It is not our responsibility to keep time during the

-game (should we have a watch available, YES, but if each of us cover for them then they will

-not see the importance of being prepared to host a game).
-Again, let the assigners know if there are teams that struggle with this.
+game (wearing a watch is a best practice).
+Inform the board if there are teams that struggle with this.

-8. Any concerns about a coach’s behavior should be reported immediately to your assigner.
-As assigners we need to follow up with the coach about your concerns.
-I have asked the
+8. Any concerns about a coach’s behavior should be reported immediately to the board and assigner.
+Your concerns will be followed up on by the appropriate invidual(s).
+Be aware that coaches will communicate about their perceptions of professionalism on the field.

-coaches to do the same if they feel an official was unprofessional, they should contact Tom

-Eliason after the game.

-UMPIRE UNIFORM
+OFFICIAL UNIFORM

-With the advent of many different types of striped shirts and kilts available for umpiring women's lacrosse, the MLUA has developed these guidelines for MLUA members.
-We should all try for uniform professional dress.
+With the advent of many different types of striped shirts and kilts available for umpiring women's lacrosse, the MLUA has developed these guidelines for members.

-1. Dress to and from Games: All umpires shall be in uniform prior to stepping onto and when leaving the field.
+1. Dress to and from Games: All officials shall be in uniform prior to stepping onto and when leaving the field.

 2. Shirts